ArmstrongSubero/rvTTS/README.md

 Apache 2.0, copyright Armstrong Subero, for the pipeline, vocoder, frontend and firmware.

-`fargan_source/` also carries upstream Opus files under the 3 clause BSD licence, unmodified, with their headers intact.
+`fargan_source/` also carries upstream Opus Audio Codec files by Xiph.Org under the 3 clause BSD licence, unmodified, with their headers intact.
 FARGAN network and weights are copyright Amazon.
 The CH32H417 vendor headers and startup code are copyright Nanjing Qinheng Microelectronics.